awcodes/filament-tiptap-editor/README.md

 ## Custom Blocks

 > **Note**
-> To use customuse FilamentTiptapEditor\TiptapEditor; blocks you must store your content as JSON.
+> To use custom blocks you must store your content as JSON.

 There are 3 components you need to create a custom block for Tiptap Editor.